PoisotLab/MS_befwm_softwarenote/ms.md

 documentation includes several use-cases, as well as discussion of some design choices.
 All functions in the package have an in-line documentation, available from the `julia` interface by typing `?` followed by the name of the function.
-In this section, we will describe three of the aforementionned use-cases (the code to execute them is attached as Supp.
-Mat. to this paper).
+In this section, we will describe three of the aforementionned use-cases.
+The code to execute them is attached as Supp.
+Mat. to this paper.
+As all code in the supplementary material uses `Julia`'s parallel computing abilities, it will differ slightly from the examples given in the paper.
+For all figures, each point is the average of 80 replicates.

-## Illustration of the temporal dynamics
+## Effect of increasing carrying capacity

-We will investigate the temporal dynamics of total biomass (sum of biomasses of all populations), and of diversity (Shannon's index of biomasses) across 50 replicate simulations.
-Every simulation uses a different network (generated with the niche model, 20 species, connectance of $0.25 \pm 0.01$).
+Starting from networks generated with the niche model, with 20 species, connectance of $0.15 \pm 0.01$, we investigate the effect of increasing the carrying capacity of the resource (on a log scale from 0.1 to 10).
+We use three values of the $\alpha_{ij}$ parameter, ranging from favoring coexistence (0.92), neutrally stable (1.0), to weak competitive exclusion (1.08).

-!{temporal}
+!{carrying}

 We run the simulations with the default parameters (given in `?model_parameters`, and in the manual).
 Each simulation consists of the